How to Draw Anime – You Can Do It!

 Grab Your Pencils – Let’s Learn How to Draw Anime!

-For the following stepwise instruction, all you will need is a basic pencil and sketch pad (and eraser).
+For the following stepwise instruction, you will need a basic pencil and sketch pad (and eraser).
 Actually, any paper will do.

 In the next section, I will walk you through 15 easy steps (yes, they are easy, I promise!)